-Meetings of the Partnership and its committees are open to the public, even through the government restrictions, by virtual means, and agendas, papers and minutes are published on our website in accordance with the Publication scheme.
+Meetings of the Partnership and its committees are open to the public, by virtual means, and agendas, papers and minutes are published on our website in accordance with the Publication scheme.

-The Regional Transport Strategy - Transport Governance Framework was presented to and approved by the Partnership at its meeting of 15 December 2023.
+The Regional Transport Strategy Delivery Plan covering the period 2024/2025 - 2026/2027 was presented to and approved by the Partnership at its meeting of 20 September 2024.